Learning to be a Studio Engineer

 Obviously, we’ve provided a quality curriculum that you need to study—but the real work is going to happen in the studio as you assist in recording sessions with your mentor.
 Here are some tips for making the most of that opportunity:

 - Spend lots of time in the studio.
 Don’t just go to class.
 Be in the studio as often as your mentor allows, and as often as your schedule allows.
 The more you’re around when recording sessions are happening, the more quickly you’ll pick things up.

 - Watch, learn, and ask.
 Don’t just read about what a preamp does: watch how your mentor uses it, and if he doesn’t explain it, ask him why he chose that particular preamp for that sound.
 Pay attention to how the engineer responds to certain sounds, and how he makes adjustments on the board or on the DAW.
 Ask about things you don’t understand.
 Remember, you’re there to learn, and your mentor wants you to understand.

 - Take the initiative.
 As you get more comfortable in the studio, when you see something that needs to be done, don’t wait to be asked.
 Become part of the process.
 Get your hands dirty.
 This is a hands-on learning experience.
 The more you make yourself useful, the more your mentor will involve you in the process, and the more you’ll learn the tricks of the trade.

 Ultimately, learning to be a studio engineer means learning by doing.
 No one learns this trade by reading a textbook.
 It takes many hours of watching, practicing, and even sometimes making mistakes.
-We’ve put you in the studio as an apprentice/extern—there’s no better place to learn than in the studio, and no better way to learn than by getting involved.
+So, that’s exactly what you should be doing.
+This isn’t a theoretical situation.
+This is the actual thing.
+You’re actually literally going to be in the studio.
+Making music.
+Make the most of it.
+Really milk it for every ounce of experience you can take away from it.
+There’s no better place to learn than in the studio, and no better way to learn than by getting involved.